Quick Reaction Alert: QRA response

+When the order to engage is given, in accordance with the ROE, the target is designated HOSTILE and the fighters are clear to engage.
+Within the element, the leader has the primary role in engaging while the wingman maintains formation and supports the leader.

-Air traffic across Europe is controlled by Eurocontrol in Brussels.
-Military aircraft from Russia can be tracked across Norway, and reported to the Norwegian Joint Headquarters near Bodø, or the Combined Air Operations Centre 2 (CAOC UE) in Uedem, North Rhine-Westphalia close to the border with the Netherlands.
-Combined Air Operations Centre Finderup (CAOC Finderup), in Denmark, watches Russian aircraft and can alert the UK, and has RAF staff there.
+Military aircraft from Russia could be tracked across Norway and reported to the Norwegian Joint Headquarters near Bodø, or the Combined Air Operations Centre 2 (CAOC UE) in Uedem, North Rhine-Westphalia, close to the border with the Netherlands.
+Combined Air Operations Centre Finderup (CAOC Finderup), in Denmark, watched Russian aircraft, could alert the UK, and had RAF staff there until its deactivation in June 2013.
+Since then, responsibility from Finderup was transferred to Uedem.

 Russian Air Force Tupolev Tu-95 aircraft originate from the Olenya air base on the Kola Peninsula.
 Tupolev Tu-160 Blackjack aircraft come from the Engels-2 base near Saratov.
-The Tu-95 aircraft are on 12-14 hour missions, and when tracked across Norway have been colloquially referred to with the codename of zombies.
+The Tu-95 aircraft are on 12-14 hour missions, and when tracked across Norway, have been colloquially referred to with the codename of zombies.

-A QRA response involves the fighter aircraft being scrambled to investigate an infringement of the NATO country's airspace or area of interest.